TobitSoftware/chayns-components/src/react-chayns-dateinfo/README.md

     npm install -S chayns-components@latest

-If you need the text as a string for a dialog, you can use the static functions getRelativeDateString and getAbsoluteDateString.
+If you need the text as a string for a dialog, you can use the static functions ``DateInfo.getRelativeDateString`` and ``DateInfo.getAbsoluteDateString``.

 ## Usage ##